wlaur/encomp/docs/usage.rst

     pressure_ = Q(s, 'bar') # pd.Series is converted to np.ndarray
     # "series_name" will no longer be associated with pressure_ or pressure_.m

-In most cases, the *magnitude* should be assigned to a DataFrame column (not the quantity instance).
+In most cases, the *magnitude* (not the quantity instance) should be assigned to a DataFrame column.
-Assigning a quantity object will create a column with ``dtype=object``.
+Assigning the quantity instance will create a column with ``dtype=object``.

 .. code-block:: python